Dennitz/Dennitz.github.io/_drafts/2019-11-18-custom-attachments-in-action-text.md

 comments: true
 ---

+Custom attachments allow you to insert partials of your models inside Action Text documents.
+This can be helpful when implementing @mentions or if you want to highlight some of your products in a blog post for example.

 You can find the code at [https://github.com/Dennitz/ActionTextAttachments](https://github.com/Dennitz/ActionTextAttachments)

 ## What we will build
-In this post you will learn how to insert custom attachments in Action Text.
-This allows to use your models and render their partials inside Action Text documents.
-That is useful for example to do @mentions or to highlight some products as seen in the following video:
+We will build a simple project with a `Post` and a `Product` model.
+The `Post` model has an Action Text document, in which we'd like to be able to insert a `Product`.
+More specifically, it should be possible to show the rendered partial of a `Product` inside the Action Text document.
+The result looks like this:

 <video autoplay loop muted playsinline controls class="video-w80 shadow">
   <source src="/assets/action_text_attachments.mp4" type="video/mp4">
 </video>